 I’m promoting nitrile because they don’t pose an allergy risk, like latex, nor do they have the potential to transfer contaminants to collections, like vinyl (and latex, as well).
 Yes, you need to throw away gloves.
 Yes, you have to order sizes to fit all of your staff members comfortably.
 And you need to be smart about it in order for them to protect you from possible contamination.
 Here’s a National Park Service Conserve-o-Gram about choosing gloves for museum work, with a really handy chart about choosing the right glove for the job.

 There are certainly times where wearing any glove is dangerous for the object.
 Some objects require you have maximum dexterity and even nitrile can get in the way.
 Textile conservators doing stitching treatments can be hard pressed to do so in gloves.
-A good wash with soap and water prior to handling is good for the object – and a second wash before eating, touching your face, or going home to your family is an absolute must for your health.
+A good wash with soap and water prior to handling is good for the object (although wait! see below new research in 2017!) – and a second wash before eating, touching your face, or going home to your family is an absolute must for your health.

 This is especially important for those of us who have started tours where visitors may come and touch artworks – see Art, Design, and Architecture Museum and Woodrow Wilson Presidential Library – we should provide them the right glove for the experience.